How to Teach English in France: Everying You Need to Know

 Private Language Schools

-Private language school, particularly one of the big chains, pay anywhere between 1400 to 2000 euros.
+Private language schools, particularly one of the big chains, pay anywhere between 1400 to 2000 euros.

 Universities offer 12-month contracts, which includes significant vacation time, and the typical salary is roughly 1200 euro per month